Annie Smith Ross: Librarian education

-Working at the Charlotte Library
+Charlotte library

 After Ross's return from her librarian training in Atlanta, she helped the Charlotte Carnegie library prepare for its opening day on July 2, 1903.
-Ross's new duties were many and varied: "As the librarian, she was responsible for providing reference service and conducting reader advisory, creating programs for both children and adults, and supervising the technical work of cataloging and repairing books, as well as training potential assistants", an article about Ross explained.
-For this work Ross was paid $480/year in 1903, though this increased to $720/year by 1908.
-Ross also designed promotional materials for featured books to whet patrons' appetites for specific titles.
-In addition to book-focused programming, Ross put on cultural events at the library, "arranging musical recitals, guest lectures, and dramatic readings."
+Her new duties were many and varied: "As the librarian, she was responsible for providing reference service and conducting reader advisory, creating programs for both children and adults, and supervising the technical work of cataloging and repairing books, as well as training potential assistants", an article about Ross explained.
+For this work, she was paid $480/year in 1903, though this increased to $720/year by 1908.
+She also designed promotional materials for featured books to whet patrons' appetites for specific titles.
+In addition to book-focused programming, she put on cultural events at the library, "arranging musical recitals, guest lectures, and dramatic readings."
 Though the number of books at Ross's library initially totaled only 2,526, within five years, under her oversight, it had grown to 5,350 volumes.

 Ross was helped in the operation of the library by a library assistant and a janitor during most of her time at the Charlotte library, but insufficient staffing was still an issue.
-However, Ross did eventually manage to extend the library's hours later into the evening (as late as 9 p.m.) to make the library more accessible to those who worked during the day.
+However, she did eventually manage to extend the library's hours later into the evening (as late as 9 p.m.) to make the library more accessible to those who worked during the day.
 A local newspaper reported that "[t]he popularity of the library at night continues to increase, proving the wisdom of the night opening."

 To recruit help for the library's operations, Ross began her own training program at the Charlotte library for women interested in becoming librarians.
-One of Ross's first two apprentices ended up becoming a long-term employee of the Charlotte library.
-Ross herself also chose to receive additional formal instruction in librarianship by attending a summer library school in 1904 at the University of North Carolina at Chapel Hill.
+One of her first two apprentices ended up becoming a long-term employee of the Charlotte library.
+Ross herself received additional formal instruction in librarianship by attending a summer library school in 1904 at the University of North Carolina at Chapel Hill.
 The classes were taught by Louis Round Wilson, a figure who remains prominent in library science both within North Carolina and beyond.

-In 1905 the The Charlotte Observer reported that despite the Carnegie library's small size, under Ross's direction "great care and judgement has been exercised in the selection of the books.
-There are fewer [sic] libraries in the South that are better arranged and more carefully classified."
+In 1905 The Charlotte Observer reported that despite the Carnegie library's small size, under Ross's direction, "great care and judgement has been exercised in the selection of the books.
+There are fewer libraries in the South that are better arranged and more carefully classified."